1984 Cincinnati Reds season

-The Cincinnati Reds' 1984 season consisted of the Cincinnati Reds attempting to win the National League West.
+The 1984 Cincinnati Reds season was the 115th season for the franchise in Major League Baseball, and their 15th and 14th full season at Riverfront Stadium.
+The Cincinnati Reds failed to improve on their 74–88 record from the previous season to finish at 70–92, and missed the postseason for the 5th consecutive season.
+Marge Schott became primary owner during the year.
 It marked the return of Bob Howsam as General Manager, after Dick Wagner was fired during the 1983 season.
 The Reds finished in fifth place that year, as they escaped last place in the NL West, which the team had finished in 1982 and 1983.